b4dtR1p/dartbot/README.md

 ----
 ##help
     !ping - sends a "pong" message
-    !dartvm - sends the vm version
-    !sqrt <arg> - gets the square root of the argument !help - sends a link to this page
+    !info - lists info about the bot, including vm version and OS !sqrt <arg> - gets the square root of the argument !help - sends a link to this page